mbcalles/website-mbc/content/publication/pedestrian-falls-ontario/index.md

 publication_types:
 - "2"
 publishDate: "2024-07"
-summary:  More than 50% of detected pedestrian injuries were falls in the street or roadway, which may be missed if users of administrative data rely solely on pedestrian external cause codes for detection; although on-street falls were more common in individuals aged 65 and older, they contributed to the burden of injury requiring emergency department visits across all age groups; additionally, an increasing percentage of bicycling injuries were classified as ‘in-traffic’ but not resulting from motor vehicle collisions over the 15-year observation period; healthcare records offer a means to detect these injuries that are likely overlooked by police reporting.
+summary:  More than 50% of detected pedestrian injuries were falls in the street or roadway, which may be missed if users of administrative data rely solely on pedestrian external cause codes for detection.
+Although on-street falls were more common in individuals aged 65 and older, they contributed to the burden of injury requiring emergency department visits across all age groups.
+Additionally, an increasing percentage of bicycling injuries were classified as ‘in-traffic’ but not resulting from motor vehicle collisions over the 15-year observation period Healthcare records offer a means to detect these injuries that are likely overlooked by police reporting.
 tags:
 - Pedestrian fall
 - Injury